Welcome to

 What exactly is The Meristem Letters?

 Quite simply - it's a weekly newsletter written by yours truly.
-There are 5 sections of the newsletter all designed and curated to speak to you as a full human - not just your LinkedIn version or your dinner party version.
+There are 5 sections of the newsletter all designed and curated to speak to you as a full human - not just your polished LinkedIn version or your fun, dinner party version.

 Additionally, through the newsletter, I will invite you to events I'm hosting because I'm interested in building a community.
 Think online roundtable discussions, workshops, and more.